bvdputte/kirby-vpkit/readme.md

 Each fetch will be cached by default for 1 minute.\
 You can change this with `'bvdputte.kirby-vpkit.cache.timeout' => 60` in `config.php` (The value is in minutes).

+### Re-cache when backend is down

 When cache is enabled, and your backend is down, this plugin will also continue to serve the already cached data instead of erroring.
 You can opt out this behaviour via `'bvdputte.kirby-vpkit.recache-on-fail' => false` in `config.php`.\
 The timeout for this cache is also 1 minute by default but can set via option: `'bvdputte.kirby-vpkit.recache-on-fail.timeout' => 30` in `config.php` (The value is also in minutes).

 In this case, and if you have the [kirby-log plugin](https://github.com/bvdputte/kirby-log) installed, failed attempts will be logged.

+### Combine with pages cache

-If you want to combine this with page cache you'll need a strategy to invalidate the reinstantiate cache; a common strategy here is to use a worker via a cronjob.
+If you want to combine this with pages cache you'll need a strategy to invalidate the reinstantiate cache; a common strategy here is to use a worker via a cronjob.
 There's also a demo worker included in this repo.
-Or you could exclude your virtual pages from your page cache.111
+Or you could exclude your virtual pages from your page cache.

 ## Caveats